josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 es_normalizer --rawfile /home/josevnz/tutorials/docs/EmpireStateRunUp/raw_data.txt /home/josevnz/tutorials/docs/EmpireStateRunUp/empirestaterunup/results-first-level-2023.csv
 ```

-Now with the data ready we can proceed to do some analysis.
+Now with the data ready we can proceed to ask some questions about the race.

 ## Analyzing the data